mosip/documentation/docs/ctk-user-guide.md

 ![](_images/ctk-run-details.png)

-### Run a SDK collection
+### Run an SDK collection

-Before running the SDK collection, the user should be able to change the `Test Data` and the `Base UR`L in the project settings
+Before running the SDK collection, the user should be able to change the `Test Data` and the `Base URL` in the project settings

 ![](_images/ctk-sdk-change-url-testdata.png)

-* Click `Run` button of the specific collection.
+* Click the `Run` button of the specific collection.
 * The application now checks if the URL shared by the user is accessible or not.
 If not accessible, the application shows an error message to the user.

 ![](_images/ctk-sdk-url-notaccessible.png)

 * Once the run initiates with the proper URL, the execution should complete on its own and during the run, the user should be able to see:
-    * A progress bar will be shown with the percentage of tests execution completed.
+    * A progress bar will be shown with the percentage of test execution completed.
     * A timer to show the time elapsed during the execution.
     * Option to close or cancel the test run.

 ![](_images/ctk-sdk-run.png)

 * Once the test execution is completed, the user should see:
-   * A high-level result with the number of test cases executed- with the number of test cases failed and number of test cases passed in the run.
+    * A high-level result with the number of test cases executed- with the number of test cases failed and the number of test cases passed in the run.
     * The user should also see the time elapsed.
     * The user should have the option to view the detailed `Test Run` report.

 ![](_images/ctk-sdk-run-result.png)